What is macular oedema?

 Diabetic macular oedema (symptoms)

 If you’re diabetic, you may be at risk of diabetic macular oedema.
-While the symptoms would be similar to the above, it’s more likely that it could occur in both eyes, rather than just one.
+While the symptoms would be similar to the above, such as blurry and wavy vision or colours appearing faded or washed out, it’s more likely that it could occur in both eyes, rather than just one.

 As with other diabetes-related eye conditions, it’s advisable to ensure you have regular eye tests so that your optometrist can keep note of your eye health.

 Is diabetic macular oedema the same as diabetic retinopathy?

 No, but the two conditions are intimately linked: diabetic retinopathy is a common cause of diabetic macular oedema, and DMO is the most common cause of vision loss in people who have diabetic retinopathy.

 Macular oedema typically develops as retinopathy worsens, but it can occur at any stage of diabetic retinopathy.
 However, not everyone with diabetic retinopathy will necessarily develop diabetic macular oedema.
 Experts estimate that around 10% of people with DR also have DMO¹.